orzklv/nix/readme.md

 ## About

 In this repository I keep all my configurations and dot files to maintain my healthy development environment for any case.
-It contains configurations for shell and environments like zsh (arch-linux, macos), powershell (windows).
+It contains configurations for shell and environments for any linux distro and macos.
 It comes with installer to shorten my time spending on set up.

 > Everytime I installed my dev env manually by myself, I started feeling like a garbage myself...
 So here you are!